confluentinc/cp-ansible/DEVELOPMENT_GUIDE.md

 [Branching Model](#branching-model)

 ## Roles
-Each Confluent component has its own role, with the name `confluent.<component_name>`.
+Each Confluent component has its own role, with the name `<component_name>`.
 Within that role, `main.yml` is the entrypoint of all tasks run when the role is invoked.
 Here are a few tasks and coding standards associated with them:

 ```
 - name: Write Service Overrides	(1)